-Rapid Methadone Detox utilizes an infusion of intravenous medications while the patient is sedated in an ICU.
+Rapid Methadone Detox utilizes an infusion of intravenous medications while the patient sleeps in an ICU.
 This process allows for a quick removal of the drug from the opiate receptors in both the brain and body.
 Waismann Method® has successfully treated Methadone addicted patients for nearly two decades.
 The detoxification is performed in a private accredited hospital to eliminate the extreme pain and suffering associated with Methadone withdrawal.

 What to expect from a Methadone Withdrawal?

 When someone decides it is time for a Methadone Detox, they first need to determine how to overcome the uncomfortable withdrawal process.
-Most Methadone clinics provide a tapering off or a dose reducing method over a period of weeks, months or even years.
-This method might reduce the severity of the symptoms in the beginning, but it becomes increasingly difficult to get off Methadone at lower dosages.
+Most Methadone clinics provide a tapering off or a dose-reducing method over a period of weeks, months or even years.
+This technique might reduce the severity of the symptoms in the beginning, but it becomes increasingly difficult to get off Methadone at lower dosages.
 Methadone withdrawal symptoms are usually painful and can last for several weeks, if not months.
 An inpatient medical detoxification can substantially reduce the withdrawal symptoms, which makes the process much more comfortable and safe.
-Symptoms of Methadone withdrawl are similar to those of other opioids but last longer and are more intense.
+Symptoms of Methadone withdrawal are similar to those of other opioids but last longer and are more intense.
 Withdrawal symptoms usually last 3-8 weeks and possibly even longer for those with severe addictions.

 Some of those withdrawal symptoms include: